Family Floer program and non-archimedean SYZ mirror construction: structures in Lagrangian Floer theory

-Briefly, we aim to describe the (strict/cyclical) \textbf{u}nitalities and the \textbf{d}ivisor axiom systematically and categorically.
-First, the item (I-0) just means the $\CC_{1,0}$-component of an object $A_\infty$ algebra must induce the natural cochain complex structures on $\HL_P$ or $\OL_P$ that we mention before.
-It is also necessary for the definition of the divisor axiom.
-Second, we need the condition (II-4) to preserve the divisor axiom for compositions.
-We mention some examples for which the (II-4) holds: (i) $\f_{1,0}=i(g):H^*(L)\to \Omega^*(L)$ is a `harmonic inclusion' which will be discussed in (\ref{harmonic i(g)}); (ii) $\f_{1,0}=\pi(g):\Omega^*(L)\to H^*(L)$ is a `harmonic projection' in (\ref{harmonic pi(g)}); (iii) $\f_{1,0}=\id$; (iv) $\f_{1,0}$ is so that $\eval^s\circ \f_{1,0}$ agrees with one of the above (i), (ii) or (iii).
+In the item (I-1), be cautious of the context of Definition \ref{P-pseudo-isotopy-defn}: if $(C_P, \M)$ is a $P$-pseudo-isotopy, then $C$ is assumed to be a direct sum of the spaces of differential forms on several smooth closed manifolds (see the start of \S \ref{S_P_pseudo_isotopy}).
+In particular, this includes the situations of our interests: $C=\HL_P$ or $C=\OL_P$ for a closed Lagrangian $L$.
+The $\CC_{1,0}$-component of an object $A_\infty$ algebra coincide with the natural cochain complex structures on $\HL_P$ or $\OL_P$ by Definition \ref{P-pseudo-isotopy-defn}.
+On the other hand, we will need the condition (II-4) to preserve the divisor axiom for compositions.
+We mention some examples for which the (II-4) holds: (i) $\f_{1,0}=i(g):H^*(L)\to \Omega^*(L)$ is a `harmonic inclusion' which will be discussed in (\ref{harmonic i(g)}); (ii) $\f_{1,0}=\pi(g):\Omega^*(L)\to H^*(L)$ is a `harmonic projection' in (\ref{harmonic pi(g)}); (iii) $\f_{1,0}=\id$; (iv) $\f_{1,0}$ is so that $\eval^s \cdot \f_{1,0}$ agrees with one of the above (i), (ii), or (iii).